daniellebednarczyk/daniellebednarczyk.github.io/_posts/2023-09-27-Image-Manipulation-With-NumPy.md

 ```
 ![Green values only of a plot of Dog on Jeep](/img/posts/image_manipulation_with_numpy/bdog_green.png "Plot output of our image using only green values")

+This is so cool!
+We can use NumPy to manipulate the colour of our image.